Ota Čermák

-Ota Čermák (1919–1963) was a Czech organist (Hammond organ) and composer of easy listening music.
-He recorded numerous songs on the national Czechoslovakian label Supraphon and sometimes for foreign labels (e.g. Romania's Electrecord).
+Ota Čermák (10 April 1919 – 21 August 1963) was a Czech organist and composer of easy listening music.
+He played on Hammond organ.
+He recorded numerous songs on the national Czechoslovak label Supraphon and sometimes for foreign labels (e.g. Romania's Electrecord).

+Life

 He was born on 10 April 1919, in Kladno County, Kročehlavy, and died on 21 August 1963 in a car crash near Čáslav.

+He died on 21 August 1963 near Čáslav as a result of a car accident.